Cheapest Ontario County Heating Oil Price History

 Adoption of solar home heating systems in Ontario

-The most eco-friendly heating option is solar.
+Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 16,434 homes in Ontario are heated with active solar arrays.
-This is a 539% gain from 2014, when 2,573 homes used active solar heating.
+Currently, 16,434 homes in Ontario are heated with active solar arrays.
+This is a 658% gain from 2012, when 2,168 homes used active solar heating.

 Ontario County Heating Oil Trends